 ‘Mean,’ said Goose.

 Mish shook his head.
 ‘Hold up.’
 Mish unlocked his phone and opened a spreadsheet app and waved it in Gramps’s face.
 ‘Expenses.
 We’ll obviously require a van – wrapped with signage, of course.
 Website; massages.
 A vocal coach.’

 ‘Nah, sall good,’ Gramps explained, ‘Watch and learn, young pup.
-IDIOTS!
+FUCKBOYS!
 LISTEN UP!’
 The queue of young men in distressed jeans and white shirts craned their necks to listen to the bouncer.
 ‘We are That Tingling Sensation and we do strip revues.
 Who wants to book us?’

 A man in front with a cocky smile folded his arms.
 ‘The Tingling Occasion?’

 The boys in line started giggling, elbowing, whispering.
 Somebody blew up a condom balloon and batted it toward the performers.

 Gramps squeezed JT’s shoulder.
 ‘Get your skinny arse on stage.
 It’s YMCA or the Macarena.’